jacrobin/jacrobin.github.io/content/posts/osint-challenge.md

 ![a](/images/osint-chal/bill_board_first.png#center)

-This still presumably near the site there is either a car supply or maintenance vendor, but looking at all car related locations in the Al Mashtal area in google maps there is now way I could narrow it down off of this alone, but again might be good for confirmation later.
+This is still presumably near the site there is either a car supply or maintenance vendor, but looking at all car related locations in the Al Mashtal area in google maps there is now way I could narrow it down off of this alone, but again might be good for confirmation later.

 ![a](/images/osint-chal/auto.png#center)